 I ached for amazing grace.

-I needed a God who would meet me on the porch.
+I needed a God who believed survivors.
+Who would sit with me on the porch.

 I spend quite a bit of time now, out on my porch.

-I'm there with Oscar and Lily Belle, two therapy cats who sit with me.
+I'm out there with Oscar and Lily Belle, two rescue cats with their own stories.